yusufjk/twitter-help-desk/README.md

-# RichPanelTaskNew
+# Twitter Help Desk

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.
+This project is created to demonstrate a proof of concept web application as a part of interview process of Rich Panel This app is generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.

 ## Development server
 Run `npm start` for a dev server.
 Navigate to `http://localhost:3333/`.
-The app will automatically reload if you change any of the source files.
+The affected files are reflected once the app is build using `ng build` for dev server.